CEA-MetroCarac/fitspy/doc/user_guide/fitting.rst

 Weighting
 ~~~~~~~~~

-Similarly to noise areas of outliers, the presence of negative values in the profiles to be fitted, resulting notably from baseline or background removal, can adversely affect the quality of results.
+Similarly to noisy areas of outliers, the presence of negative values in the profiles to be fitted, resulting notably from baseline or background removal, can adversely affect the quality of results.
 To mitigate the impact of these negative values during the fit, a weight of '0' can be assigned to them.
 This is achieved through the **'fit negative values : Off'** option in the GUI or by the :code:`fit_negative` parameter passed to :func:`~fitspy.spectrum.Spectrum.fit`.

 (The same with :code:`fit_outliers` for outliers and :code:`coef_noise` to bypass regions defined mainly by noise).